cloud-gov/cg-site/content/apps/limits.md

 Sets the number of application instances to launch.
 Each additional instance receives the same memory and disk reservation.
 An application with a manifest specifying `memory: 256M` and `instances: 4` would reserve 1GB (256M x 4) total.

-## Application Quota Options : Memory Share equals Compute Share
+## Application Limit Options : Memory Share equals Compute Share

 As noted above, your application's compute limit is derived from a its memory limit.
 Each application receives a compute share equal to its relative share of memory.